ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 getDreams()
 ```

-This Python script connect to the `library` database as the Death user (unfortunately the password is redacted), retrieves data from the `dreamer` and `dream` columns of the `dreams` table, contructs a string using this data, and finally executes the string.
-This means that if we can add fake entries in the database, our entries will also be executed.
-We can run the script present in the  `/home/death` directory using our sudo privilege to ensure that it is thesame with the one in the `/opt` directory.
+This Python script connects to the `library` database as the Death user (unfortunately the password is redacted), retrieves data from the `dreamer` and `dream` columns of the `dreams` table, constructs a string using this data, and executes the string.
+If we add fake entries to the database, our entries will also be executed.
+Let's the script present in the  `/home/death` directory using our sudo privilege to ensure that it is the same as the one in the `/opt` directory.
 ```bash
 lucien@dreaming:~$ sudo -u death  /usr/bin/python3 /home/death/getDreams.py
 Alice + Flying in the sky